 FRESHMAN SEMINAR (BU1009) 0.5 credit

-The Freshman Seminar course is designed to teach success skills for the 21th century learner.
+The Freshman Seminar course is designed to teach success skills for the 21st century learner.
 It will focus on developing study skills and an understanding of career pathways.
 Computer technology is embedded throughout the course.
-Note: This course is a graduation requirement
+Note: This course is a graduation requirement.

-The Sophomore Seminar course is designed to further develop and apply interests and strengths into specific career pathways: Science, Technology, Engineering, and Math (STEM); Health and Social Services; Arts and Communications; and Business and Law.
+The Junior Seminar course is designed to further develop and apply interests and strengths into specific career pathways: Science, Technology, Engineering, and Math (STEM); Health and Social Services; Arts and Communications; and Business and Law.
 Students will explore specific careers within their chosen pathway.
-Note: This course is a graduation requirement.
-This class may be offered in an online environment
+The college planning and application process will be explored in depth.
+Principles of personal finance will be conclude the final leg of the course.
+Note: This course is a graduation requirement for the class of 2026 and beyond.
+This class may be offered in an online environment.